macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - QC: Save 1.2 uL from remaining RNA before addition of SUPERase-IN
   - Run 8 random samplings on Qubit and another 8 on Tapestation RNA High Sensitivity tape to check the fragmentation profile.
+  - **If only running 8 samples total, do all on Tapestation and Qubit
   - Add 1uL SUPERase-IN (20U/uL) to the remaining material and store at -80°C. This can be used as backup if it is necessary to repeat process

 **PAUSE POINT**